The Kodak Autographic Camera.

 Although this photograph is similar in subject to the one just above, it is probably not connected.
 The above one was found in Wichita Falls, Texas.
 This one came from Burleson, Texas.

 There is a black strip on the left edge of this one but has no label.
-It is however, the right size and shape to be from an Autographic camera and probably is.
+It is however, the right size and shape to be from an Autographic camera.
+But maybe not.

 It is 5 3/8 X 3 3/8 inches, shown here slightly larger than actual size.